Sales cycle defined

 Today, the selling focus has shifted from the seller to the buyer.
-Value should be communicated at every point of contact with the prospect.
+The value should be communicated at every point of contact with the prospect.
 An extensive understanding of your salespeople about the product will help them communicate effectively.
 So train your sales representative very well.

 Clearly understand your buyer (prospective client or customer).